 You know by now that Utah has more than its fair share of make-you-wanna-quit-your-day-job natural wonders.
 Since you can’t quit your day job, you need a place that will get you to all the awe-some adventures you’ve got on your bucketlist…enter Green River, Utah.
 It's your new homebase for Arches National Park, Canyonlands National Park, Capitol Reef National Park, Goblin Valley, San Rafael Swell and Swasey's Beach.
+Located in Beautiful Emery County.
 Read more…

 If there was ever a local’s best-kept secret, this town is it.
 (Sorry, locals…cat’s outta the bag).
 Green River is the epitome, nay, the nucleus of Utah’s best landscapes for families and adventurers alike…and you’ll never wait in a line to sit down for a meal at Ray’s Tavern or have to book months in advance to stay at the Tamarisk Boutique Inn.
 Because Green River ain’t no outdoor Disneyland—it’s the real deal genuine town that’s committed to showing you the best of what Utah has to offer.
 Not convinced?
 Fine.
 See if we care.
 The locals will be relieved their secret is safe.

 45 minutes from Green River

 Arches is definitely the most visited park in the area.
 Wouldn't you be excited about the possibility of seeing over 2,000 natural stone arches?
 Ever heard of Delicate Arch?
 And the longest natural arch in the world, Landscape Arch, is just a ten minute walk from a parking lot.
 Easy Access is this park's middle name.
 Scenic drives, red-rock monoliths and distant vistas of beautiful mountain ranges.
 Must see: Devil's Garden, Balanced Rock, Windows Arches...and Delicate Arch.